top of page

 Screen and Re-coat: The Sweet Spot of Floor Maintenance

-If I could only recommend one maintenance service to homeowners, it would be screen and re-coat.
-This is where you get the biggest bang for your buck, and frankly, it's the service that separates knowledgeable contractors from the amateurs.
+If I could recommend only one maintenance service to homeowners, it would be screen and re-coat.
+This is where you get the biggest bang for your buck.
+It's the service that separates knowledgeable contractors from the amateurs.

-Screen and re-coat works when your wood is still in good shape but the finish is starting to show wear.
+Screen and re-coat works when your wood is still in good shape, but the finish is starting to show wear.
 Think of it as putting a new protective layer over your existing floor.
-We use a large buffing machine with a fine abrasive screen to lightly scuff the existing finish, then apply a new coat of polyurethane on top.
+We use a large buffing machine with a fine abrasive screen to lightly scuff the existing finish.
+Then, we apply a new coat of polyurethane on top.

 The process itself takes about a day for an average-sized room.
 You'll hear the buffing machine (it sounds like a loud floor polisher), smell the polyurethane as it goes down, and need to stay off the floors for 24-48 hours depending on humidity and temperature.
 The fumes aren't dangerous with proper ventilation, but they're noticeable.

 Can you DIY this?
-Technically yes, but I've repaired more DIY screen and re-coat disasters than I care to count.
-The equipment rental alone costs $100-150, plus materials, plus your weekend, plus the risk of ruining your floors if you apply the finish unevenly or in bad weather conditions.
-Most homeowners are better off hiring professionals.
+Technically yes, but I’ve seen more DIY screen and re-coat disasters than I care to count.
+The equipment rental alone costs $100-150, plus materials and your weekend.
+The risk of ruining your floors by applying the finish unevenly or in bad weather conditions means most homeowners are better off hiring professionals.

 Wax Removal: Dealing with Yesterday's "Solution"

 Old wax is the enemy of modern floor finishes.
-If your home was built before 1980, there's a good chance someone waxed those floors at some point.
+If your home was built before 1980, someone likely waxed those floors at some point.
 Here's the problem: you cannot apply polyurethane over wax.
-It simply won't stick, and you'll end up with a peeling, bubbling mess.
+It simply won't stick, resulting in a peeling, bubbling mess.

-Wax removal is labor-intensive and often underestimated by both homeowners and inexperienced contractors.
-We use commercial-grade wax strippers, which means proper ventilation and safety equipment are non-negotiable.
-The process involves applying the stripper, letting it work, then scrubbing everything up with specialized pads.
+Wax removal is labor-intensive and often underestimated by homeowners and inexperienced contractors.
+We utilize commercial-grade wax strippers, which means proper ventilation and safety equipment are non-negotiable.
+The process involves applying the stripper and then scrubbing everything with specialized pads.

-Here's a story that illustrates why this matters: I had a contractor call me after he'd applied polyurethane over waxed floors without testing first.
-The entire 1,200 square foot main level was peeling like sunburned skin within a week.
-What should have been a $2,400 screen and re-coat became a $6,000 full strip and refinish because we had to remove all the failed finish plus the underlying wax.
+Here's a story that illustrates why this matters: A contractor called me after applying polyurethane over waxed floors without testing first.
+The entire 1,200 square foot main level peeled like sunburned skin within a week.
+What should have been a $2,400 screen and re-coat turned into a $6,000 full strip and refinish.
+We had to remove all the failed finish plus the underlying wax.

 Environmental concerns are real with chemical strippers.
 We follow all EPA guidelines and dispose of waste properly.
 This isn't a DIY job unless you're prepared to deal with hazardous chemicals safely.